 - Stem, peg, and pod rot often is most visible after digging. - Rotted pegs and pods are the color of a brown paper bag. - Pegs are shredded and pods are thin and brittle.
-Coarse strands of fungus may be present. - Tan to brown sclerotia are round and look like mustard seed.
+Coarse strands of fungus may be present on pegs and pods. - Tan to brown sclerotia are round and look like mustard seed.